DEVANSHISHAH59/DevanshiShah59/README.md

 interactive dashboards

-I like building things that are simple, practical, and easy to expl
+I like building things that are simple, practical, and easy to explain